 Updated farmhouses tend to stick to a plain color palette outside.
 Think natural wood, bright white and deep blacks.
 Farmhouses tend to have board and batten or lap siding over shingles or shakes.
 By keeping the exterior of the house simple, you can highlight the shape and architectural features of the home.

 Outdoor Living and Backyard Trends for Spring and Summer

 Outdoor living allows you to enjoy your home and yard in a fuller sense.
 Rather than a few chairs on the patio, today’s outdoor living trends bring all of the features and functions of your home outdoors.
 Not only do you get a fun space to relax and unwind, you extend the square footage of your home and add value exponentially.
 Here are some of the top backyard living ideas to watch.

 Outdoor kitchens upgrade the simple grill station with counters, running water, refrigerators and other amenities.
 It’s so much more convenient to cook and entertain outside than run back and forth from the indoor kitchen.
 This is a top desired trend among new homebuyers.

-In celebration of St. Patrick’s Day and Pantone’s color of the year, Greenery, we have gathered a collection of home design photography with green hues!
+In celebration of St. Patrick’s Day, we have gathered a collection of home design photography with green hues!
 “A refreshing and revitalizing shade, Greenery is symbolic of new beginnings”.

 According to Pantone, greenery is nature’s neutral.
-Incorporate greenery as an exterior home plan accent color on trim or gables.
-Deeper shades of green combined with earthy tones creates a house plan that blends with its natural surroundings.
+Incorporate greenery as an exterior accent color on trim or gables.
+Deeper shades of green combined with earthy tones creates a palette that blends with its natural surroundings.
 Inside your home plan, use different shades and intensities of green to create a diverse style that is serene and inviting.